How Kids Can Help

 - Organize a food drive; our pets always need food!

 - Ask your class, Boy Scout or Girl Scout Troop to fundraise and collect donations for shelter pets.
 You can even make pet beds and toys for our animals as a project too!
-Please email Chuck Mattia for more information and be sure to let us know when you’ll come by with your donations.
+Please email Katie Boyden for more information and be sure to let us know when you’ll come by with your donations.

 - Talk to your local grocery or convenience store and ask if they would save their empty soda flats for you to collect.
 The shelter needs these boxes for litter boxes, and we need a lot of them, especially during kitten season in the Spring and Summer.